antmicro/renode-linux-runner-action/README.md

 This can be useful when running the action in a container matrix strategy if you do not have permission to create `tap` interfaces.

+More information about the network can be found [here](docs/Network.md).

+## Image

+If you need additional software, you can mount your own filesystem.
+More information on how it works can be found [here](docs/Image.md).

 ## Rootfs size

 The size of the mounted rootfs can be specified with the `rootfs-size` parameter.
 The parameter accepts the sizes in bytes (i.e. `1000000000`), kilobytes (i.e. `50000K`), megabytes (i.e. `512M`) or gigabytes (i.e. `1G`).
 The default `rootfs-size` value is `auto`; with this setting the size is calculated automatically.